 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Coupang, Humanigen, Latch, and Azure and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Sept.
-11, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Coupang, Inc. (NYSE: CPNG), Humanigen, Inc. (NASDAQ: HGEN), Latch, Inc. (NASDAQ: LTCH), and Azure Power Global Limited (NYSE: AZRE).
+NEW YORK, Sept.
+11, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Coupang, Inc. CPNG, Humanigen, Inc. HGEN, Latch, Inc. LTCH, and Azure Power Global Limited AZRE.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: Pursuant to the Company's March 11, 2021 IPO